dask/dask-blog/_posts/2020-07-04-high-performance-scheduling.md

 who want to process millions of tasks relatively quickly.
 Let's list a few use
 cases:

-1. Pangeo workloads on the 100TB scale
+1. Xarray/Pangeo workloads on the 100TB scale
-2. NVIDIA benchmarking (GPUs make computing fast, so other costs become proportionally larger)
+2. NVIDIA benchmarking (GPUs make computing fast, so other costs become relatively larger)
 3. Some mystery use cases inside of some hedge funds

 It does not affect the everyday user, who processes 100GB to a few TB of data,